journal donation project

 — Carl Sagan

-To assist in rebuilding major research and teaching libraries in countries that have fallen victim to political or economic deprivation through the provision of current subscriptions and back volume sets of English language scholarly, professional and current events journals.
+The Journal Donation Project's mission was to assist in rebuilding major research and teaching libraries in countries that had fallen victim to political or economic deprivation through the provision of current subscriptions and back volume sets of English language scholarly, professional and current events journals.

 Libraries, as George Dawson commented on opening the Birmingham Free Library in the late 1800s, contain the diary of the human race.
 Thus, a library where one is free to read widely, to seek, and to learn is not a luxury, but one of life’s true necessities.
 Under the Soviet Union, however, libraries were institutions that restricted access, withheld information, and engaged in a multifaceted form of censorship, banning nearly all current Western literature, especially in the social sciences, and routinely denying readers access to coverage of contemporary events and matters of historical record.
 Consequently, in 1989, with the fall of Communism in Central Europe, and the subsequent collapse of the Soviet Union, it seemed clear that the rebuilding of the region’s libraries would be of critical importance to the political changes then